 Another action you can take to cast a spell aside from your regular action and bonus action is a reaction.
 Provided that you haven’t cast a bonus action spell on that turn already, if a situation would cause you to cast a spell as a reaction you are not precluded from taking the Cast a Spell action to cast another spell on that same turn.

-For example, if you move out of a creature’s threatened space and it makes an opportunity attack against you, you could use shield as a reaction to prevent the attack from hitting you and still cast a spell like hold monster on the creature when you are safely out of reach.
+For example, if you move out of a creature’s threatened space and it makes an opportunity attack against you, you could use shield as a reaction to prevent the attack from hitting you and still cast a spell like chromatic orb on the creature when you are safely out of reach.

 Situation 4: Action Surge